tegcommerce/tegcommerce-requirement/page/storefront.md

   * should select category

 * should see product
-  * product title
+  * should see product title
-  * product description
+  * should see product description
-  * product price
+  * should see product price
-  * product comments
+  * should see product comments
-  * product likes
+  * should see product likes
-  * product shares
+  * should see product shares

 * should add/delete product
-  * add/change/delete product title
+  * should add/change/delete product title
-  * add/change/delete product description
+  * should add/change/delete product description
-  * add/change/delete product price
+  * should add/change/delete product price

 * should interact with the product
-  * add/change/delete product comments
+  * should add/change/delete product comments
-  * add/delete product likes
+  * should add/delete product likes
-  * share product
+  * should share product

 * should see privacy policy